"Working to relieve poverty through social inclusion and education"

 1. Prospective volunteers by:

-- Maintaining a register of volunteer positions.
+Maintaining a register of volunteer positions.

-- Interviewing volunteers to identify their needs.
+Interviewing volunteers to identify their needs.

-- Matching and referring volunteers to organisations.
+Matching and referring volunteers to organisations.

-- Providing appropriate training.
+Providing appropriate training.

 2. Non-profit community-based organisations by:

-- Providing training to managers of volunteers.
+Providing training to managers of volunteers.

-- Consulting and assisting organisations in planning volunteer programs.
+Consulting and assisting organisations in planning volunteer programs.

-- Promoting, maintaining and distributing the profile of registered organisations.
+Promoting, maintaining and distributing the profile of registered organisations.

 3. The community by:

-- Developing the awareness of volunteerism.
+Developing the awareness of volunteerism.

-- Providing information and resource material on volunteer issues.
+Providing information and resource material on volunteer issues.

 The AWBRB is a member of the Association of Victorian Volunteer Resource Centres (AVVRC).
-A volunteer resource centre is a not for profit, independently managed, community based organisation which subscribes to a code of ethics and the principles of volunteering.
+A volunteer resource centre is a not-for-profit, independently managed, community-based organisation which subscribes to a code of ethics and the principles of volunteering.

 Continuing Aims

-- Resource and support volunteers to make informed choices about volunteer work.
+Resource and support volunteers to make informed choices about volunteer work.

-- Maintain and distribute current information on community organisations utilising volunteers.
+Maintain and distribute current information on community organisations utilising volunteers.

-- Refer volunteers to a wide range of not-for-profit agencies across all sectors of the community.
+Refer volunteers to a wide range of not-for-profit agencies across all sectors of the community.

-- Resource and support agencies utilising volunteers.
+Resource and support agencies utilising volunteers.

-- Develop an awareness in the community by acting as an advocate for volunteering and promoting the principles of volunteering.
+Develop an awareness in the community by acting as an advocate for volunteering and promoting the principles of volunteering.

-- Work with other volunteer resource centres through the national and state centres to develop common standards of practice.
+Work with other volunteer resource centres through the national and state centres to develop common standards of practice.

-- Source and manage funding to provide a comprehensive service to volunteers and the community,
+Source and manage funding to provide a comprehensive service to volunteers and the community,

-- To work with other agencies to promote best practice standards for volunteer management.
+To work with other agencies to promote best practice standards for volunteer management.

 Introduction of Migrant Settlement Services